Back to learn

 3. Great for new employees

 That ability for employees to access their funds when they need them is particularly important for new employees.
-With EWA, they wouldn’t have to wait until the end of the pay cycle to get their first paycheque.
+With earned wage access, they wouldn’t have to wait until the end of the pay cycle to get their first paycheque.
 This is particularly important for people who have not had a job in a while.

 4. High transparency

-Because of their immediate nature, EWA programs are updated every single day, if not more often.
+Because of their immediate nature, earned wage access programs are updated every single day, if not more often.
 This is necessary for employees to be able to withdraw funds based on their hours worked.
 At the same time, it lets employees easily see how much money they have available.
 It gives them more confidence and transparency in their funds.

 5. Benefits for employers

-Employers can use EWA as a selling point during recruitment.
+Employers can use earned wage access as a selling point during recruitment.
 This can help them attract better talent.
 It can also improve employee retention, reducing costs for replacing and training new ones.

-While those who support EWA say that it offers an alternative to payday loans, some critics say that it is not much better.
-Although we don't agree and have written about which EWA misconceptions to avoid, here's what the critics have to say:
+While those who support EWA say that it offers a better alternative to payday loans, some critics say that it is not much better.
+Although we don’t agree and have written about which EWA misconceptions to avoid, here’s what the critics have to say:

 1. Employees can get trapped in a cycle

-Even without the interest rates, critics argue that it is easy for employees to fall into a cycle where they rely on the advance from EWA.
+Even without the high interest rates, critics argue that it is easy for employees to fall into a cycle where they rely on the advance from EWA, just like with cash advance apps.
 They also argue that early access to one’s paycheque could ruin their budget for the following pay period.
-They will have less than expected in that pay period and therefore need to access some pay early once again.
+They will have less than expected in that pay period and, therefore, need to access some pay early once again.

 2. It could make budgeting harder